iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.1.0/report.md

 > No problems, but also I don't get any feedback about whether I'm near another person with the app, so I can't verify whether it's actually doing anything.<br> :date: __2020-05-11 18:46:13__

-> Works as advertised, used 0% to 1% of battery daily.
-A must have with the reopening strategy as it will make it easier to stop a second wave and stop the spread.
-Smart way to prevent a second closure....<br> :date: __2020-05-11 07:36:00__

 #### 3-star reviews